-- Check throttle cable routing. ( p.
-77) - Position the fuel tank and fit the two spoilers laterally to the - Make sure that no cables or throttle cables are trapped or damaged. - Attach the fuel tank breather hose to the fuel tank lid. - Mount and tighten screws 1 with the collar bushings.
+- Position the fuel tank and fit the two spoilers laterally to the radiator. - Make sure that no cables or throttle cables are trapped or damaged. - Attach the fuel tank breather hose to the fuel tank lid. - Mount and tighten screws with the collar bushings.
 Guideline